Skip to content

 Gigagas

-Gigagas is a measure of bandwidth, specifically, billions of gas units per second.
-Simply put, it is a better metric for measuring bandwidth than TPS.
-TPS is misleading; let me explain.
-The complexity of a transfer is very different to a SWAP, NFT Mint, multisig approval, etc. The reason being; each transaction type may require storage or memory reads and writes, addition, multiplication, and many other operations.
+Gas per second (gas/s) is a new measure of bandwidth, determined by dividing the total gas consumed in a time period by the total number of seconds.
+It is a better metric than transactions per second (TPS).
+TPS is misleading as the complexity of a transfer is very different to a swap, NFT Mint, multi-sig approval, etc. The reason is that each transaction type may require storage or memory reads and writes, addition, multiplication, and many other operations.

 These actions are called EVM opcodes, and each carries with them a particular cost to the network, be it the cost of storage on the network of validators or the cost of the entire Ethereum network computing that one random number computation that deemed you a lottery winner.
 To appropriately charge for this cost, every EVM opcode has a gas cost.
 Gas, like fuel for your car — yes.
 Consider gas to be a measure of transaction complexity.
 Here are some real examples of the total gas cost of common transactions.